 And make sure you visit Frances's blog for the latest from her in her own words!

-Frances's diary is filling up with Crime Fiction festivals - and other events - for the summer of 2015.
+Frances will be attending a number of Crime Fiction festivals - and other events - in the spring and summer of 2015.
 If you are at any of her events, do come and say hello!

 - Thursday 30th April - Sunday 3rd May